inlight-media/mongoose-permissions-query/README.md

 # Mongoose Permissions Query
-Mongoose Permissions Query is a plugin that will install an adaptor to your Mongoose models.
+Mongoose Permissions Query is a plugin that will install an query modifier to your Mongoose models.
-The adaptor can shape GET queries to match your Mongoose permission options.
+The modifier can shape GET queries to match your Mongoose permission options.

 ## Todo
 - Contributing guidelines